udexon/GOQ/Q2_Media_Control.md

 It is in this background, Graph of Questions is conceived.

+For example, a press release by a giant corporation such as Google will get shared and upvoted by a large number of Redditors.

+New ideas may reach their targeted audience but are usually restricted within specialized subreddits.

+Graph of Questions is designed to overcome such discrepancies.

+For example, a dedicated programmer would normally work on a project consistently over several months, publishing posts or relevant comments at various platforms.

+GOQ provides an integrated platform for such programmer together with related experts, by linking related posts and comments from various platforms over a period of time.

 (I am writing this on an on-going basis.
 If you are impatient, please leave me a message.
 I am also finding new evidence that Graph of Questions is an effective and productive format to organize impromptu writings.)